-The course material and overall project guidance approach will be introduced through elearning presentations and seminars to present a consistent and logical progression of issues and concepts such as project management, design, market analysis, ethics and sustainability.
+The course material and overall project guidance approach will be introduced through lectures and seminars to present a consistent and logical progression of issues and concepts such as project management, design, market analysis, ethics and sustainability.
 The project will encourage students to innovate and enterprise through development of their own solutions to a real world problem drawing on a range of various ideas from different contexts and discipline areas.
-Guest lecturers from industry based sources will be invited where appropriate and practicable to bring the innovation, enterprise and real-world perspective to the students.
-Much of the student's independent learning and responses to programmed activities is expected to be spent in team based situations developing elements of the problem solution via collaborative learning.
+The tutorials will be used as project supervision and monitoring sessions with each individual project group, and for the explanation and elaboration of the lecture and seminar material and overall project guidance and support.
+Guest lectures from industry based sources will be utilised to bring the innovation, enterprise and real-world perspective to the students.
+Additional, essential, practical and career skills will be provided through a number of lab demonstration and practice sessions.
+Much of the student's independent learning is expected to be spent in team based situations developing elements of the problem solution via collaborative learning.
 Class material will be expanded upon using GCU Learn to ensure student support, information sharing and personalised learning.
+Students are provided with feedback via a variety of mechanisms, including during the meeting with their group supervisor.
 Feedback on coursework is provided within 3 working weeks of submission.
-In this course, online discussion board is used to improve the students learning process by engaging in discussions with their peers.